Juniper/vmx-docker-lwaftr/tests/README.md

 # Test cases

 This directory contains a few test cases with and without physical 10GE interfaces.
+All configuration files use the following default passwords:

+lab/lab123
+root/lab123

 ## lwaftr1 (no physical ports required)